 - 1. The student will be expected to see patients in the clinical setting and present findings to clinical faculty. - 2.
-The student will review blood smears and bone marrow pathology under faculty supervision. - 3.
-While on hospital rounds, the student will be expected to review patient charts prior to rounds. - 4.
+The student will review blood smears and bone marrow pathology under faculty supervision. - While on hospital rounds, the student will be expected to review patient charts prior to rounds. - 4.
 The student is expected to complete assigned readings in Pediatric Hematology/Oncology.

-First day reporting instructions: Report to the Office of Academic Affairs, Hackensack University Medical Center, Ground Floor room G236, Hackensack, NJ 07601 (551) 996-2016 at 8:30 a.m. on the first day of the rotation.
+First Day Reporting Instructions: The student is expected to report to the Office of Academic Affairs, Hackensack University Medical Center, Alfred N. Sanzari Building, 360 Essex Street, 4th Floor, Suite 402, Hackensack, NJ 07601 at 8:00 a.m. on the first day of the rotation.
+Contact number: (551) 996-2016.